UntitledModGame/umg-mods/lootplot.s0.content/_planning/EARLY_2025_TODOLIST.md

 (note: the way this works, is the steaks will offset the -30 mult, to give a net benefit.
 The player may also modify the shape for even more benefits/synergies)

-- ITEM:
-On Pulse, Reroll:
-Triggers REROLL for all target items
-(shape: KING)
-^^^ same as green octopus!!!

 - ITEM: Anvil:
 Buff target items points-earned by the current mult (currently: X)